katzrkool/tempFolder/README.md

 To remove a delay, use the -f argument

 ### Deactivation
-If you don't use crontab, or don't know what it is, you are most likely safe using the `crontab -r` command to remove the cron job, which will stop the deletion permanently.
-If you do use crontab, just remove it from the cron job list.
+Use the -r argument to uninstall the cron setup.
+This will stop the folder from deleting anymore